mondrian-scwgs/mondrian/docs/analyses/variant_calling.md

 - Strelka
 - Mutect

-The analysis takes in tumour and normal bam files as input and generates a set of high confidence breakpoints that can be used for downstream analyses.
+The analysis takes in one or more tumour files and a single normal bam file as input.
+The above tools are used to predict somatic SNVs and InDels, with the output being a set of variant calls.
+Multiple tumour bam inputs are provided as a way of allowing for the input of sequencing from multiple scWGS runs, or as a way to split very large datasets into managable sets of bams.
+The workflow outputs a vcf per tumour bam input, per analysis type.
+In addition, vcfs are merged and converted to maf to produce a single somatic high confidence maf of SNVs and InDels.

+> Note that currently only one bam input is supported.

 ## Input Data Format: